TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Most biomes now generate extra Gold, Redstone, and Lapis in a small range around 5 and 15 blocks below sea level to make underwater diving more rewarding.
 ·Many changes was made to how features (plants, snow, etc) so they spawn more efficiently and cleaner on all ledges.
 ·Ice Mountain biome now has lakes made of Ice and Blue Ice.
-·Ice mountain biome now can generate waterfalls made of Blue Ice.
+·Ice Mountain biome now can generate waterfalls made of Blue Ice.
 ·Ice Spike biome now has a layer of Ice with Water below it at sea level instead of Snow Blocks.
 ·Nether biome now spawns regions of Gravel and Soul Sand that is different at each height (before it was based on x and z positions).
 ·Nether biome now generates a layer of Magma Blocks several blocks below sea level Water and then generates Lava below the Magma Blocks.